darthwalsh/bin/apps/package manager.md

 - Linux: dnf / [[brew]] / etc

 Also use the mac/windows first-party app stores as a fallback.
-Also use language-specific managers for python, nodejs, and go.
+Also use language-specific managers for python: global pip [^1], nodejs, and also some locally built golang apps.

+[^1]: I'm not counting `pipx` or `npx` having some cached package.
+They are ephemeral by definition.